-Two methods for injection of the ISGS reagent may be used at the former South Lagoon.
-The first is the use of Geoprobe tools to inject the reagent into 2-foot targeted DNAPL-impacted zones.
+The method for injection of the ISGS reagent will be via Geoprobe tools to inject the reagent into 2-foot targeted DNAPL-impacted zones.
 It is anticipated that these targeted injections will require approximately 110 gallons of reagent over each 2-foot interval.
-Experience from the former Process Area ISGS pilot test indicates that injections will require about 15 to 40 minutes at a rate of about 3 to 8 gpm.
+Experience from the former Process Area ISGS indicates that injections will require about 15 to 40 minutes at a rate of about 5 to 15 gpm.
 The Geoprobe targeted approach allows for a more controlled injection, but requires high injection rates and pressures.